 Alex Covell (she/her)

-Interim Head of Live Events Access
+Head of Live Events Access

 I manage the Live Events Access Charter venues, festivals, and projects.
 I’m passionate about engaging with organisations and sharing the joy of inclusion.